Environmental Management

 Our Policy

-Iwatani makes proactive efforts for environmental conservation in every aspect of its business activities.
-Having established the Iwatani Group Environmental Charter and Iwatani Environmental Policy, which follows the ISO 14001 standard, Iwatani has built and is maintaining and operating an environmental management system (EMS), using it to help solve environmental problems as part of social issues.
+Iwatani makes proactive efforts to conserve the global environment in every aspect of its business activities.
+Having established the Iwatani Group Environmental Charter and Iwatani Environmental Policy, which follows the ISO 14001 standard, Iwatani has built and is operating an environmental management system (EMS) while continually improving it.
+Through the EMS, Iwatani contributes to solving environmental problems and achieving a sustainable society.

 Environmental Policy